mgrman/BlazorWith3d/README.md

 ### Prio 0 (what to do next)

-- consider memorypack fork with Typescript struct support // see memorypack-fork branch
-    - maybe different serialization library for interop with Typescript would be better, as structs would help and prevent a lot of type conversions
-    - Or Do not use binaryApi with Tyoescript?
-      - Consider using types direct via normal blazor interop, to generate TS /c# code facilitating the boilerplate
-      - Or at least benchmark it
-    - Otherwise the mempack or protobuf could work
-    - Or just leave class only?
-Maybe should benchmark it to be sure
-    - !!! try with a struct which has reference type to force the class like serialization!!!

 - add ThreeJS as Babylon is too highlevel sometimes

 - Implement all API messages (instead of rectangular shape, add GLB loading)